marmitoTH/Unity-Prefab-Placement-Editor/README.md

 ## Usage:

 Select the game object with PlacementSystem to enter in paint mode.
-A blue circle will follow you mouse through the ground surface(the ground also need to have a collider).
+A blue circle will follow you mouse through the ground surface(the ground need to have a collider).

 **Prefab** is a array of game objects that you want to paint, you can paint multiples at once.